BE/CS/CNS/Bi 191ab: Biomolecular Computation

 The homework will usually be too much to do at the last minute, and planning for this is your responsibility.

-Prof: Thursdays from 2-3pm in Moore 204.
-This is for issues that can't be handled by the TA only.
+Professor (Winter term only): Tuesdays 1:30-2:00pm in Moore 204.
+This is only for things that can't be handled by the TAs, such as administrative issues.
 Email is answered, though often not quickly, at winfree * caltech.edu.

 None.
-Please attend class.
-Everything you need to know should be presented there.
-The references suggested below are optional further reading, but neither sufficient nor necessary.
+Everything you need to know will be presented in class.
+The references suggested in the syllabus are optional further reading, but neither sufficient nor necessary.

 Syllabus for 191a: